Modular Family Symmetry in Fluxed GUTs: Fluxed GUTs and Finite Discrete Modular Symmetry

 As we have argued in the previous section, the states supported on a matter curve will inherit modular symmetry properties related to the complex structure moduli parametrising that curve.
 Therefore, states supported on a given curve are expected to have the same modular weights and to furnish full representations of the discrete modular group that survives the compactification.
 Imposing these modular symmetry properties in the above representations, a version of the model presented above with non-trivial discrete modular group $S_4$ can be written as

-where $M$ is the F-Theory characteristic compacfication scale and we will set, for simplicity, ${\theta_{31}}/{M}\simeq 1$ as we expect the VEVs of the singlets to be close to the scale $M$ and this quantity can be reabsorbed into the definition of the primed coefficients.
+where $M$ is the F-Theory characteristic compacfication scale and, for simplicity, we will set ${\theta_{31}}/{M}\simeq 1$ as we expect the VEVs of the singlets to be close to the scale $M$ and this quantity can be reabsorbed into the definition of the primed coefficients.